SDU-eScience/UCloud-Courses/README.md

 ### How to request a UCloud Course

 A teacher can request a UCloud course by sending an e-mail to [escience@sdu.dk](mailto:escience@sdu.dk).
-A teacher can request a UCloud course by sending an e-mail to escience@sdu.dk.
 The request will be processed by relevant support staff.

 When the request for a UCloud course has been received, a meeting will be organized between the teacher and the relevant support staff.
 The purpose of this meeting is to discuss the following: